Probe of soft-QCD in minimum bias events of pp collisions with the ATLAS at the LHC: Analysis of minimum-bias events

 The values for three PS regions are shown in Fig.~\ref{fig_energy}(b) with comparison of \textsc{Pythia\,6} \textsc{AMBT1}, \textsc{Pythia\,6} \textsc{MC09}, \textsc{Pythia\,6} \textsc{DW}, \textsc{Pythia\,8} and \textsc{PHOJET} predictions for \(\sqrt{s}\) from \(0.9\) to \(7\)~\TeV\ and in Table~\ref{tab:average_nch_energy_7TeV} \cite{STDM-2010-06}.

-The PS region with the largest minimum \( p_{\mathrm{T}}\) and the highest minimum multiplicity, (\( p_{\mathrm{T}} > 500 \)~\MeV, \( n_{\mathrm{ch}} \ge 6 \)), which is the region with the least amount of diffraction, is the one where the models vary the least and the energy extrapolations of most models is in the best agreement with the data.
-For the most inclusive measurements, none of the models agree with the data and the spread at \(\sqrt{s} = 7\)~\TeV\ in the expected values is almost one third of the mean predicted value.
+The PS region with the largest minimum \( p_{\mathrm{T}}\) and the highest minimum multiplicity (\( p_{\mathrm{T}} > 500 \)~\MeV, \( n_{\mathrm{ch}} \ge 6 \)), which is the region with the least amount of diffraction, is the one where the models vary the least and the energy extrapolations of most models are in the best agreement with the data.
+For the most inclusive measurements, none of the models agree with the data, and the spread at \(\sqrt{s} = 7\)~\TeV\ of the expected values is almost one-third of the mean predicted value.
 The observed value is significantly higher at this energy than in any of the models.